 Many patients undergo regular prostate cancer screening before there are even symptoms of the disease.
 Prostate screening includes one or more of the following tests:

-- Prostate-specific antigen (PSA): This test involves analyzing a blood sample for higher than normal levels of prostate-specific antigen, a protein produced by the prostate glands.
+- Prostate-specific antigen (PSA): This test analyzes a blood sample for higher than normal levels of prostate-specific antigen, a protein produced by the prostate glands.
 Higher levels of this protein could indicate the presence of cancer.

-- Digital Rectal Exam (DRE): This test examines the lower rectum and the prostate gland in males to check for abnormalities in size, shape or texture.
-The term “digital” refers to the clinician’s use of a gloved lubricated finger to conduct the exam.
+- Digital Rectal Exam (DRE): This test examines the lower rectum and the prostate gland to check for abnormalities in size, shape or texture.
+The term "digital" refers to the clinician's use of a gloved, lubricated finger to conduct the exam.

 If a tumor is found through screening, the following imaging tests may be performed to evaluate it:

-- Prostate Ultrasound: This imaging test, also called transrectal ultrasound, provides images of a man’s prostate gland and surrounding tissue.
-The exam typically requires insertion of an ultrasound probe into the rectum of the patient.
-The probe sends and receives sound waves through the wall of the rectum into the prostate gland which is situated right in front of the rectum.
+- Prostate Ultrasound: This imaging test, also called transrectal ultrasound, provides images of the prostate gland and surrounding tissue.
+The exam typically requires insertion of an ultrasound probe into the rectum.
+The probe sends and receives sound waves through the wall of the rectum into the prostate gland which is located in front of the rectum.

 - Prostate MRI: MRI uses a powerful magnetic field, radio frequency pulses and a computer to produce detailed pictures of organs, soft tissues, bone and virtually all other internal body structures.
-The images can then be examined on a computer monitor, transmitted electronically, printed or copied to a CD.
+The images can be examined on a computer monitor, transmitted electronically, printed or copied to a CD.
 MRI does not use ionizing radiation (x-rays).
-The test is commonly used to evaluate the extent of prostate cancer in order to determine if the cancer is confined to the prostate or if it has spread outside of the prostate gland.
+The test is commonly used to determine if the cancer is confined to the prostate or if it has spread to nearby lymph nodes or bone.

 How is prostate cancer treated?

 There are many treatment options for prostate cancer that is confined to the prostate gland.
-Each option should be considered carefully, balancing the advantages against the disadvantages as they relate to the individual man’s age, overall health and personal preferences.
+Each option should be considered carefully, balancing the advantages against the disadvantages as they relate to the individual's age, overall health, the aggressiveness and/or stage of the cancer and the patient's personal preferences.